 - Annual Wellness Visit- Member may schedule an Annual Wellness Visit with Westminster-Canterbury's Licensed Nurse Practitioners at our Campus Clinic after Member's medical report has been submitted.
 Medicare will cover this wellness visit and Provider agrees to accept Medicare fees and only charge the co-pay required by law. - Urgent Care If Member elects to name a medical practitioner in the Westminster-Canterbury Clinic as their primary care provider, Member will have access to urgent care through the campus clinic during urgent care hours for immediate care of injuries or illnesses that do not require emergency room visits.
 Various insurances are accepted and costs are at current Resident Pricing. - Dining Services Access to all dining venues on the campus of Westminster-Canterbury and meal carry off campus at resident pricing. - Personal Training A one-time free fitness assessment with personal training on campus, provided by a professional, providing feedback with personal goal setting and an individualized exercise program. - Independent Living Independent Living accommodations are available on the campus of Westminster-Canterbury.
 Members who are approved for Independent Living can apply their Individual Membership Fees to the Entrance Fee for on-campus Independent Living under a new Residence and Services agreement, including the Administrative Fee, and any amount of the Membership Fee not applied towards charges for Assisted Living or Nursing Care on campus.
-At no time will Monthly Fees be applied to on- campus Independent Living costs. - Assisted Living Facility When a Member requires more assistance than can be provided at Home but does not require hospitalization or nursing home care, and as determined by the Transitions Team, the Member will be admitted to Assisted Living and be responsible for ninety percent (90%) of the then current per diem rate.
+At no time will Monthly Fees be applied to on-campus Independent Living costs. - Assisted Living Facility When a Member requires more assistance than can be provided at Home but does not require hospitalization or nursing home care, and as determined by the Transitions Team, the Member will be admitted to Assisted Living and charged the rate pursuant to the Community Services Member Agreement option selected.
+Members who are approved for direct admission into Assisted Living can apply their individual membership fee to their Assisted Living Entrance Fee for on campus Assisted Living, under a new Residence & Services agreement, including the administrative fee.
+At no time will Early Advantage monthly fees be applied.
 Member will be responsible for any ancillary charges such as laundry, prescription drugs, medical supplies, telephone, television/cable or barber/beauty.
 During a stay in the Assisted Living Level of Care or The Hoy Health Care Center on the Westminster-Canterbury, Member's Early Advantage Monthly Fee will not be suspended for any days Member stayed on campus on a temporary basis.
 Fees will terminate when the Member is admitted on a permanent basis, at which time the then current published rates, discounted as per Section IV.
 C., will be charged for services rendered.
 The Monthly Fee will not be suspended for any Medicare Covered stays.
 Member will have priority access to Assisted Living accommodations on the Westminster-Canterbury campus.
 Westminster-Canterbury will maintain sufficient accommodations in our Assisted Living Facility in accordance with state regulations to meet the reasonably anticipated needs of the Westminster-Canterbury population and Early Advantage Program Members at Westminster-Canterbury for Assisted Living Care.
 If no accommodation is available, Westminster-Canterbury will arrange for the Member's admission to another facility that can supply such care until an accommodation in our Assisted Living Facility becomes available.
-If this should happen, Member will be responsible for fees equal to ninety percent (90%) of Westminster-Canterbury's then current per diem rate regardless of the rate charged by the alternate facility.
+If this should happen, Member will be responsible for fees as outlined in the membership agreement regardless of the rate charged by the alternate facility.